In This Section

 • prevent the subject from being evaluable for the study’s primary endpoint;

-• result in enrollment of more than the IRB-approved number of subjects.
+• result in enrollment of more than the IRB-approved number of subjects (not applicable to studies determined to meet the exempt criteria).

 • don’t produce or have the potential to cause actual harm;